MPA - Master of Public Administration

 The faculty in the Hugo Wall School of Public Affairs recruit students for the Master of Public Administration degree who are highly qualified and motivated to serve in positions of leadership in public and nonprofit organizations.
 A mix of preservice and inservice students are recruited for the degree program.
 Preservice students are generally those who have recently graduated with a baccalaureate degree, have limited work experience, and want to work toward a degree on a full-time basis.
 Inservice students are generally those who have relevant work experience and want to continue working while pursuing a degree on a part-time basis.

-- First, students seeking admission to the Master of Public Administration degree must apply through the Graduate School.
-Admission to the Master of Public Administration degree requires students to have completed an undergraduate degree from a regionally accredited college or university and have a grade point of at least a 3.000 (4.000 system) in the last 60 credit hours including any postgraduate work.
+Admission to the Master of Public Administration degree requires students to have completed an undergraduate degree from a regionally accredited college or university and have a grade point of at least a 3.000 (4.000 system) in the last 60 credit hours of coursework, including any postgraduate work.
 International students must attain a minimum score of 575 paper-based, or 88 Internet-based on the Test of English as a Foreign Language (TOEFL), or an overall band score of 7.0 on the IELTS, or a score of 65 on the PTE-Academic.

 - A letter of application outlining a student’s career plans and how the MPA degree would further those plans;